profiteroles/All-My-Java-Applications/Java-Multi-Level-in-Heritance/Readme.md

 <h2>Multi Level Inheritance</h2>

 <div>
-This Example shows get inherits from different classes<br>
+This Example shows how to get inherits from other classes<br>
 <br>
   <br>
 </div>